 What can I offer you, as a coach?

-A safe and confidential space to discuss race frankly and honestly.
+A brave and confidential space to discuss whiteness and white supremacy frankly and honestly.

-Guiding questions designed to investigate your thoughts, feelings, needs, and values around acting in solidarity with black and brown people.
+Guiding questions designed to investigate your thoughts, feelings, needs, and values around acting in solidarity with BIPOC.

-Resources (articles, videos, book recommendations) to spark critical thought and offer new perspectives on issues related to racial justice.
+Resources (articles, videos, book recommendations, podcasts, etc.) to spark critical thought and offer new perspectives on topics related to white supremacy and racial justice.

-A chance to uncover and challenge your beliefs and implicit biases around race and oppression.
+A chance to uncover and challenge your beliefs and implicit biases around whiteness, race, and oppression.

-Accountability and support with taking concrete steps to deepen your solidarity with black and brown communities.
+Accountability and support with taking concrete steps to deepen your solidarity with BIPOC communities.

 Why does this matter?

 We are at an historic moment in history.
-Violence against black and brown people is being broadly exposed, and people of all races are standing up and saying that enough is enough.
+Violence against BIPOC people is being broadly exposed, and people of all races are standing up and saying that enough is enough.
 How white people respond in this moment will go down in history.
 I want to stand on the side of justice, and I want to stand there with you.

 Who is this coaching opportunity a good fit for?